Of a world I never saw and had only imagined,

 Do not let pain or regret determine your outcome.

-Resolve not to squander the dot in your "i"
+Resolve not to squander the dot in your "i."

-by getting as close to genius as you can.
+Get as close to genius as you can.

-Then and only then will you be glad you have lived.
+Then, and only then, will you be glad you have lived.

 No comments: